telepresenceio/telepresence/docs/user-guide/features-and-functionality.md

 ### Volumes

 Volumes configured in the `Deployment` pod template will also be made your local process.
-This is mostly intended for read-only volumes like `Secret` and `ConfigMap`, you probably don't want a local database writing to a remote volume.
+This will work better with read-only volumes with small files like `Secret` and `ConfigMap`; a local database server writing to a remote volume will be slow.

 Volume support requires a small amount of work on your part.
 The root directory where all the volumes can be found will be set to the `TELEPRESENCE_ROOT` environment variable in the shell run by `telepresence`.